brodybits/Cordova-sqlite-storage-common-dev/README.md

 - Android version uses the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
-- Added simple sql batch query function
+- Added simple sql batch function
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - A version with pre-populated database support added for Windows and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin